Server

 Highly inspired from traefik with small differences.

-Turna has entrypoints, http section.
+Turna has entrypoints, http and tcp section.
 Under http section, there are middlewares, routers and tls.

 server: